mokshaproject/moksha/docs/main/tg2/docs/main/Wiki20/wiki20.rst

     *templating engines* which allow you to create "template" files to specify how a page will always look, with hooks where the templating engine can substitute information provided by your web application.
     TurboGears 2's default templating engine is `Genshi`_.
-If you really love another templating engine, there are `plugins available`_ for most popular Python templating engines.
-See the
-    `using alternate templating engines`_ article for details.
+Although TG support several others out of the box which can be configured in your `config/app_cfg.py` file

 *   **Controller**: The controller is the way that you tell your web application how to respond to events that arrive on the server.
 In a web